 The Master's degree (120 ECTS) is composed of studies in major (40-65 ECTS), possible minor (20-25 ECTS), elective studies (25-35 ECTS), and Master's thesis (30 ECT).

 Students can select their minor either from the other majors in the Master's Programme in Computer, Communication and Information Sciences or from the other Master’s programmes offered by Aalto University.
-The elective studies can consists of an additional major courses, additional minor, multidisciplinary courses, or studies abroad.
+The elective studies can consist of additional major courses, additional minor, multidisciplinary courses, or studies abroad.

 Choosing a main subject or field of specialisation